OA and National Budget Processes

 The following step-by-step procedure enables compilers to extract ocean economy data from national supply and use tables and derive the indicators required for budget presentations.
 This procedure is adapted from the SF-MST approach to measuring tourism economic contribution[9] and is described in full in TG-2.5 Section 3.7.

 Step 1: Identify ocean economy industries by ISIC code.
-Using the TG-3.3 Section 3.3 concordance, identify all ISIC classes that constitute the ocean economy in the compiling country.
+Using the TG-3.3 Section 3.4 concordance (Industry Classifications), identify all ISIC classes that constitute the ocean economy in the compiling country.
 For each class, determine whether it is wholly ocean-dependent (ocean ratio = 1.0) or partially ocean-related (ocean ratio < 1.0).
 For example:

 - ISIC 0311 (Marine fishing): ocean ratio = 1.0 (wholly ocean-dependent)